Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson1.md

 Why write a simple library?
 If we keep it simple you will be able to do a good job and get it finished before the next class.

 Why write a library at all?
-Remember all of the advanatage of storing code in a central location.
-While it might not seem to add to much to your work flow today, this is how professionals hanlde code.
+Remember all of the advantages of storing code in a central location.
+While it might not seem to add too much to your workflow today, this is how professionals handle code.

 ### String functions